tawituthai/SFND_3DObjectsTracking/README.md

 These problem can be address by applied euclidean base filtering to remove outlier points.

+`[update]` The outlier problem has been resolved with minor change in `computeTTCLidar` function, to use a median of points instead of centroid.
+With this change, the problems shown above has then been resolved.

 ### FP.5 Performance Evaluation 2 (TTC estimation from image keypoints using combination of detector and descriptor pairs)
 Compair resulting TTC estimation from various feature detector and descriptor to determind best combination.
 The plot below shown an overall performance.